Yoram Gross: Honours and recognition

-Gross won more than 80 international awards for his various films.

-Gross was honoured in the 1995 Australia Day Honours with a Member of the Order of Australia for his services to the Australian film industry, particularly in animation techniques.
+Gross won more than 80 international awards for his various films, and was honoured in the 1995 Australia Day Honours with a Member of the Order of Australia for his services to the Australian film industry, particularly in animation techniques.

-Gross celebrated his 60th anniversary in the film industry in May 2007.
-To celebrate the milestone, the New South Wales Film and Television Office honoured him by hosting a special retrospective screening of his career highlights, including the screening of Gross's most recent project, Autumn in Krakow, a poignant short film on his home town of Kraków, based on his late brother Nathan's poetry.
-In 2011, Gross was awarded the Commander's Cross with Star of the Order of Merit of the Republic of Poland and the Medal for Merit to polish Culture – "Gloria Artis"..
+In May 2007, Gross celebrated his 60th anniversary in the film industry.
+In recognition of the milestone, the New South Wales Film and Television Office honoured him by hosting a special retrospective screening of his career highlights, including the screening of Gross's most recent project, Autumn in Krakow, a poignant short film on his home town of Kraków, based on his late brother Nathan's poetry.
+In 2011, Gross was awarded the Commander's Cross with Star of the Order of Merit of the Republic of Poland and the Medal for Merit to Polish Culture – "Gloria Artis".

+The Yoram Gross Animation Award, sponsored by his wife Sandra and son Guy Gross, is given to an Australian short film at the Sydney Film Festival each year.
+As of 2025 the prize is worth A$7,000 in cash, and winners are 'Academy Award eligible'.
 For users in four countries: Australia, Greece, Germany, and Israel, a Google Doodle was made for what would have been his 95th birthday to celebrate his life and works.